dbolya/yolact/README.md

 ![Example 2](data/yolact_example_2.png)

 # Installation
+ - Alternatively, you can use [Anaconda Python distribution](https://www.anaconda.com/distribution/) to manage dependencies for you, simply run `conda env create -f environment.yml` after `git clone`, and you are all set.
+Or manually:
  - Set up a Python3 environment.
  - Install [Pytorch](http://pytorch.org/) 1.0.1 (or higher) and TorchVision.
  - Install some other packages: